Two arrested in Coeur d'Alene after 'conspiracy' to rob bowling alley

 Police officers in the area located Sears as he was driving away.
 Idaho State Police attempted to stop Sears as he eluded officers until he eventually crashed and was taken into custody.

-Police learned in a subsequent investigation that Little and Sears were acquaintances and planned to steal the money.
+Police said they learned in a subsequent investigation that Little and Sears were acquaintances and planned to steal the money.

 Little, of Spokane Valley, was also arrested and booked into the Kootenai County Jail and charged with criminal conspiracy, grand theft, compounding a felony, providing false information to law enforcement and making a false 911 call.